cameronsmith/ZendProject/README.md

 # ZendProject
-An example project built with the Zend 2 framework for learning for a work project.
-Zend 3 is available at the time of this repo creation but version 2 is needed for the work project.
+This project was built from the Pluralsight course: Building PHP Applications with Zend Framework 2 to learn how to use the Zend Framework for a work project.